zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

 Later invocations of `--writeconfig` will only regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will remove any lines not corresponding to a valid setting, so comments are removed.
+Mind however that it will delete any lines not corresponding to a valid setting, so comments are removed.

 ### Display settings